 People who can communicate well are always wanted in any profession.

-Students who are interested in joining a debating team should see Mr On at the Junior Campus or Ms Majumdar at the Senior Campus.
+Students who are interested in joining a debating team should see their English teacher.